Db2-DTE-POC/wxddemo/docs/wxd-startwatsonx.md

 ## System Check

 Make sure that you have an open terminal session using SSH from your workstation, or a terminal window inside the VNC browser.

+**Note**: If you are running commands inside the virtual machine (VNC or a VMWare image), you do not have to use `ssh` to connect to the system., Your terminal window is already the `watsonx` user.

 ```
 ssh watsonx@192.168.252.2
 ```